Chesyon/Chesyon/README.md

-hi, i'm chesyon and idk what i'm doing. i use C# and python, i'm better at python though. i try to help where i can.
-@Chesyon#0001 on discord
+i do things. mainly C# (and c# adjacent stuff), as well as python. @chesyon on discord

 <!--
 **Chesyon/Chesyon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.